APTA's PTA Advanced Proficiency Pathways is the premier program for increasing a PTA's knowledge and skill in a chosen area of physical therapy.

 - Professionalism Module 1: Introduction to Professionalism

-Enrollment applications are accepted on a rolling basis.
+Enrollment applications are accepted on a rolling basis and subject to the following submission and review schedule.

 Steps to your online enrollment will include:

-- Submission/verification of your current contact information and PTA licensure.
+- Submission and verification of your current contact information and PTA licensure.

 - Name and contact information of a self-designated supervising physical therapist (see supervising physical therapist selection below), who will receive an email request to complete a recommendation and partnering agreement.